scanoss/ado-code-scan/OVERVIEW.md

 ### Set Up

-Ensure you have the correct permissions set up on your repository.
-The SCANOSS Code Scan Task uses the Azure API to create comments on Pull Requests and Checks.
+The SCANOSS Code Scan Task uses the Azure API to create Checks and Comments on Pull Requests.
+Once the pipeline is available upstream, ensure you have the correct permissions set up on your repository:

+Open the repository settings section:
+  1. Project Settings
+  2. Repositories
+  3. Select the repository

+A) Allow Pull Request Contribute Access:
+  1. Open the 'Security' tab.
+  2. Select the repository Build Service account under the 'Users' group.
+  3. Allow "Contribute to pull requests".

+B) Add Build Validation Policy to the integration branch:
+  1. Open the 'Policies' tab.
+  2. Select the integration branch under 'Branch Policies'.
+  3. Add a new Build Validation Policy, configure the options, and save:
+      1. Build Pipeline: Select your pipeline.
+      2. Trigger: Automatic.
+      3. Policy Requirement: Select your option.
+      4. Build Expiration: Select your option.
+      5. Set a display name.

 ### Pipeline
 To begin using this task, you'll need to set up a basic Pipeline and define a task within it: